-For the Calendar Year 2021, the Harvard Water Department performed four tests per month for January through December (48 in-total).
-Seven of those tests were positive for Total Coliform, a naturally present, generally harmless bacteria.
-Three of those tests were positive for E. Coli.
-Well 02G was immediately taken off-line per order of MassDEP and the remaining water supply system was chlorinated and well 05G began emergency chlorination procedures on July 22, 2021 per order of MassDEP.
-Thirty follow-up tests were negative for Total Coliforms and E. Coli.
+For the Calendar Year 2022, the Harvard Water Department performed four tests per month for January through December (48 in-total).
+We also performed one test for the beach house.
+None of those tests were positive for Total Coliform, a naturally present, generally harmless bacteria.
 The general public was never in any danger from using the public water supply.